Friends Drift Inn Recipes

 Like all food, the better the ingredients the better the flavors.
 I use a high quality local beef with low fat.
 The Blue Raven will feature Kentucky Proud products including Akers Beef, a dried and aged beef which gives a robust flavor.

-Watch the YouTube edition of Friends Drift Inn with Joyce Pinson to see how Chef Matt Corbin dishes up a meatloaf sandwich.
+Watch the YouTube edition of Friends Drift Inn with Joyce Pinson to see how Matt Corbin dishes up a meatloaf sandwich.
 He insists the secret is to chop the onions very fine; something I could not quite do to suit him!
 Giggles

 Other Comfort Food Recipes Featured on